This tutorial has two parts: Part 1 | Part 2

 The blocks for the buttons should look like this:

 - In the Blocks Editor, open the drawer for the canvas and drag the when DrawingCanvas.Touched block to the workspace.
 As soon as you drag the block out, you may notice three argument names (highlighted in orange) located at the top of the block x, y, and touchedSprite.
-These arguments are also known as local variables and can get accessed by using the get or set block found in the Variables drawer and then selecting the proper variable in the drop drown menu.
+These arguments are also known as local variables and can get accessed by using the get or set blocks found in the Variables drawer and then selecting the proper variable in the drop down menu.
 You can also access these variables by moving your cursor over to the highlighted name and selecting the variable you would like to use.

 You've already seen button click events.
 Clicks are simple, because there's nothing to know about the click other than that it happened.
 Other event handlers such as when ...
 Touched need information about the event.
 In App Inventor, this information is expressed as the value of arguments associated with the event handler.
 For the when ...
 Touched event, the first two arguments stand for the x and y coordinates of where the touch happened.
 We'll save touchedSprite for a later tutorial.

-On the right side of the call DrawingCanvas.DrawCircle block are four sockets where you must specify values for the x and y coordinates where the circle should be drawn, r, which is the radius of the circle, and fill, which is true to draw a filled circle, or false to draw an outlined circle.
-For x and y, you'll use values of the arguments that were supplied to the Touched handler:
+On the right side of the call DrawingCanvas.DrawCircle block are four sockets where you must specify values for the x and y coordinates where the circle should be drawn, radius, which is the radius of the circle, and fill, which is true to draw a filled circle, or false to draw an outlined circle.
+For x and y, you'll use the values of the arguments that were supplied to the Touched handler: